-How I Still Fish from My Wheelchair
+How I Fish from My Wheelchair

 Being disabled and confined to a wheelchair doesn't mean you can't participate in angling.
 With a little bit of thought, a few adaptations you'll be out there fishing with the rest of them.
 I can say this because I've done it.
 When I first had my accident, I thought I would never go fishing again.
 How wrong I was.

 What I'm going to do is explain how I fish.
 Obviously, what I say is not written in stone, you may find an easier and more comfortable way of fishing.
 Your disability may also differ from mine.
-If you are a C5/6, or even a C4, read this page and have a go.
+If you are a C5/6 or even a C4, read this page and have a go.
 I'm quite confident you'll manage O.K.

-The level of my disability means I have no movement in my fingers, it's not going to take a genius to realise that I can't hold a rod in the conventional way.
+The level of my disability means I have no movement in my fingers, it's not going to take a genius to realise that I can't hold a rod in a conventional way.
 It's important to attach the rod to your arm so it is totally secure.
-When you've got an angry twenty pound carp on the end of your line, the last thing you want is your rod slipping.
+When you've got an angry twenty-pound carp on the end of your line, the last thing you want is your rod slipping.
 Another thing to take into account is the angle of your arm when the rod is on it.
 If you sit all day with your arm at an unnatural angle, you're going to have problems.

 I need a way to hold my fishing rod or pole very securely, I really cannot afford to have it moving around my arm, this will make fishing very uncomfortable.
-Holding my rod has been made easy by using orthopaedic wrist splint and a simple elasticated strap.
+Holding my rod has been made easy by using orthopedic wrist splint and a simple elasticated strap.
 Wrist splints are readily available for about £18 for a single splint.
-The splints you want to go for are the type that have a metal strip running up underneath.
+The splints you want to go for are the type that has a metal strip running up underneath.
 It's no good using any other type of splint as you will not be able to securely attach the special attachment that will hold your rod.
 What you'll need to do is get somebody to make you a special attachment that fixes securely to the splint.
-For the sake of brevity we will call this attachment a trough, it's basically a U-shaped piece of metal that your rod or pole fit snugly into.
+For the sake of brevity, we will call this attachment a trough, it's basically a U-shaped piece of metal that your rod or pole fit snugly into.
 I find that using a small piece of Velcro makes the whole thing that much more secure and help stop the rod from moving around.
 A strong secure strap is also necessary to attach the rod to your arm, just using the splint alone will not be secure enough.
 If you haven't got anyone who can make you up a strap then go to your local haberdashery and they are sure to be able to make you the strap.
 I have found that securely attaching Velcro to elastic strap thing is by far the best way of securing the rod to your arm.
 I put a little bit of Velcro onto the butt of the fishing rod as well.

 Supporting your fishing rod under pressure

 An able-bodied person can easily support a fishing rod when it's under pressure, i.e. playing a fish.
-When you have a fairly high level tetraplegic disability you lack certain muscles that enable you to keep a fishing rod under full control.
+When you have a fairly high-level tetraplegic disability you lack certain muscles that enable you to keep a fishing rod under full control.
 Tetraplegics often don't have a lot of control over their latissimus muscles which are located under your arms stretching around to your back.
 I have come up with a very simple way of supporting a fishing rod when it's under pressure.
 You can either simply jam the rod butt into the back of your wheelchair seat, or you can do what I have done and have a special attachment manufactured that attaches to your wheelchair.
-Obviously my attachment attaches to my wheelchair in a certain way, yours won't necessarily be the same so whoever manufactures the part for you will find somewhere on your wheelchair to attach this special implement.
+Obviously, my attachment attaches to my wheelchair in a certain way, yours won't necessarily be the same so whoever manufactures the part for you will find somewhere on your wheelchair to attach this special implement.

 The bracket I have is made out of steel with a three sided box riveted on the end.
 It is important that you make your bracket out of strong material as it could be put under a lot of pressure.
 The attachment doesn't stay on my wheelchair all the time, it fits very neatly into an attachment on the side of my wheelchair